2020 Liga Dominicana de Fútbol

 The 2020 Liga Dominicana de Fútbol was the sixth season of the LDF.
-This most important soccer tournament in the country, organized by the Dominican Soccer Federation Dominican Football Federation, would begin in the second week of March, but was postponed due to the COVID-19 pandemic.
+This most important soccer tournament in the country, organized by the Dominican Soccer Federation Dominican Football Federation, was scheduled to begin in the second week of March, but was postponed due to the COVID-19 pandemic.
 10 teams participated in the competition.
-The game mode was in three phases (Regular Phase – Liguilla Phase – Play-off Phase).
+The tournament was in three phases (regular phase – liguilla phase – play-off phase).

 On September 24, the change of format to the group stage was announced, which began on October 9.
 It was scheduled to end on December 13.

 The Liga Dominicana de Futbol tournament is made up of two parts: